-So in honor of today’s Women’s March on Washington and in cities around our fair country and the world… I’m just going to put this out there again.
-We are Women.
-We are Strong.
-We have overcome so much and will continue on in our quest for equality…
+I’m just going to put this out there again.
+So many of us are strong.
+Are resilient.
+Have overcome so much and will continue on in our quest for equality…

 Frailty, thy name is NOT woman… even though I was programmed to believe so.
 And so have, apparently, a whole lot of other people.